 Why Do I Need a Pipe Guard on My Dirt Bike?

-If you ride off-road and on trails, you should should definitely protect your pipe with a dirt bike pipe guard.
-After all, you are constantly jumping over boulders, logs and tree trunks that can easily dent or crush metal.
+If you ride off-road and on trails, you should definitely protect your pipe with a dirt bike pipe guard.
+After all, you are constantly jumping over boulders, logs, and tree trunks that can easily dent or crush metal.

 If you have been able to avoid mishaps so far, consider yourself lucky.
 Eventually, the pipe on your dirt bike will get in close contact with an obstacle and have some damage.

-2-strokes with their large pipes are more prone to damage and dents.
-But the head pipe on 4-strokes can also be damaged if not properly protected.
-Replacing the exhaust pipe isn’t exactly cheap so a dirt bike pipe guard can save you big bucks.
+The head pipe on 4 strokes can also get damaged if not properly protected.
+Replacing the exhaust pipe isn’t exactly cheap, so a dirt bike pipe guard can save you big bucks.
 Also, time spent on service is always time away from riding.

-You might notice that more advanced enduro riders may not have any protection.
+You might have noticed that more advanced enduro and trail riders may not use any dirt bike exhaust protection.
 Their advanced riding style allows this because they are able to avoid dropping the bike or hitting the pipe into obstacles.
 But if you are not yet on that level, you will find it best to invest into a good pipe guard.
-Otherwise, you need to be prepared for denting and replacing your head pipe regularly.
+Otherwise, you need to be prepared for denting, bending, and replacing your head pipe regularly.

-A dirt bike pipe guard is even more important for 2-stroke engines.
-The head pipe (sometimes also called the expansion chamber) in 2-strokes is large and hanging low and front.
+A 2 stroke pipe guard is even more important for 2 stroke engines.
+The head pipe (sometimes also called the expansion chamber) in 2 strokes is large and hanging low and front.
 Thus, it is more prone to hitting logs and rocks.

-2-stroke pipes can take a beating and the minor dents from ground debris don’t usually impact the performance.
+2 stroke pipes can take a beating and the minor dents from rocks or ground debris don’t usually impact the performance.
 However, at some point riding on rocky terrain with logs and other obstacles will guaranteed result in a direct hit that will make a large dent on the pipe.
 This is the case especially with the more aggressive riders.

 After these kind of hits, your pipe will eventually be damaged so severely that it inhibits the performance.
 This means that you will need to either buy a new one or get the pipe repaired.
-At the latest at this point, most riders usually realize that the exhaust pipe needs protection.
+At the latest at this point, most riders usually realize that they need a 2 stroke pipe guard for added protection.

 Different Types of Pipe Guards